nasa/isaac/analyst/readme.md

 The clasifying pipeline builds a lot on the same principles as the training pipeline, see the above notebooks for more info on each feature.

 If you want to use the classifier to test one image use the notebook [here](http://localhost:8888/lab/tree/scripts/evaluate_image_with_CNN.ipynb)

-If youinstead want to classify all images in one bag you can use the notebook [here](http://localhost:8888/lab/tree/scripts/evaluate_bag_with_CNN.ipynb)
+If you instead want to classify all images in one bag you can use the notebook [here](http://localhost:8888/lab/tree/scripts/evaluate_bag_with_CNN.ipynb)